yijensun/vid2aud/README.md

-A python package to extract the audio from a video.
+A python package to extract audio from a video.